The Reading Strategy

 The Reading Strategy is a trust-wide approach to develop reading comprehension skills, it takes place EVERY day for a minimum of 30 minutes.
 It incorporates age-appropriate, challenging texts which vocabulary rich therefore pupils are exposed to text which enables them to respond using a greater range of vocabulary.
 The chosen texts are:

-All schools teach the same text in each year group.
+School Across the trust teach from the same book cycles for each year group.
 This allows for better collaboration and development and shared planning for CPD for all schools.
 There is a clear focus on core reading comprehension skills which are age appropriate and the strategy develops ‘depth’ in pupil’s reading.
 The use of a clear structure supports staff and develops confidence in their delivery of reading.
 All pupils are exposed to high quality texts and discussions despite potential barriers to word reading and comprehension.

 The core principles of the Reading Strategy are as follows: